Retail crime prevention spending reaches record high

 CCTV with other measures can reduce retail crime

 A good layout of a shop also helps to deter criminals when combined with CCTV which will capture parts of the store that staff at the till can not easily see.
 Good signage of the CCTV is useful to provide an additional deterrent as well as being necessary for data protection purposes.
-As noted by NFU Mutual having a screen showing that people are being filmed can strengthen the deterrent.
+Additionally, other forms of technology can help such as panic alarms and the use of DNA marking of goods so they can be traced if stolen.

 Ecl-ips can provide advanced CCTV and video management solutions to a range of organisations, including those in the retail sector.
 If you want to know more about how we can help please get in touch.